 The issue here is to make sure that anyone who wants to get his greenbacks back can do so, because for every customer who is dissatisfied with or frightened by the “new money,” you’ll find that you’ll gain dozens of customers who will be pleased and excited by them!
 Happy customers will inevitably come from both sides, as long as you always exchange them back with a smile!

 Decide how you want to make money with Liberty Dollars.

 There are three ways to make additional profits as a Liberty Merchant.

-One is to merely accept them, while your CCC promotes them directly to the consumer, recruiting Members into the Network so they can get them at discount.
+One is to merely accept them, while your Branch promotes them directly to the consumer, recruiting Members into the Network so they can get them at discount.
 This method works because Network Members share them with their friends and family, who will then spend them to get the extra spending power they gain at your stores!
 Think of it as a reusable community shopping coupon.

-The second way is to get them from your CCC at an even better discount yourself, and give them out in change.
+The second way is to get them from your Branch at an even better discount yourself, and give them out in change.
 When you give someone a $10 Liberty Dollar Silver Certificate in change, you’re giving out a ten dollar value that only cost you $8.50, and making an extra buck and a half on the current sale, just by making change for a $20 dollar bill!
 Imagine: “Making Money Making Change!”
 You even have opportunities to give out multiples when customers offer a fifty or one hundred dollar bill!
 Imagine making an extra $6, over your normal profit, when a ten dollar purchase is paid for with a $50 bill.